UIllinoisGraphics/UIllinoisGraphics.github.io/_mps/mp4.md

 **1. Photon Mapping.** This has a fairly high level of difficulty.
 Your work must demonstrate it's use by rendering a scene with caustics and/or subsurface scattering and/or participating media.
 See [_High Quality Rendering using Ray Tracing and Photon Mapping_ by Henrik Wann Jensen and Per Christian](https://graphics.pixar.com/library/HQRenderingCourse/paper.pdf)

 **2. Animation.** Create a reasonable animation...at least 10 seconds and demonstrating some creativity and a good framerate (at least 24 fps).
 Submit the movie in a common format or (preferably) upload it to YouTube.
-Your animation does not have to be the scene from this (or any other) MP...you can do something totally new or add movement to an existing scene.
+Your animation does not have to be the scene from this or any other MP...you can do something totally new.
+Or you can add movement to an existing scene.

 **3. Render something that looks awesome.** Be ambitious with your scene.
-Points are awarded solely on my judgement and I am not going to argue about it :) You could consider adding some features we have or will have discuss, like motion blur (see [_Ray-Tracing: The Next Weekend_by Peter Shirley_](https://www.amazon.com/gp/product/B01CO7PQ8C/ref=dbs_a_def_rwt_bibl_vppi_i1)...or just create a really cool image based on the existing tools you have.
+Points are awarded solely on my judgement and I am not going to argue about it :) You could consider adding some cool but simple features like motion blur (see [_Ray-Tracing: The Next Weekend_by Peter Shirley_](https://www.amazon.com/gp/product/B01CO7PQ8C/ref=dbs_a_def_rwt_bibl_vppi_i1)...or just create a really cool image based on the existing tools you have.

 In each case, **partial credit will be awarded sparingly**.
 Your implementation must produce pretty good results to get credit.